-Figure 93- Apply IPv4 or IPv6 Settings
+Figure 92- Apply IPv4 or IPv6 Settings

-If the administrator chooses to have the DNS information filled in automatically, the SMTP server and port number still need to be entered for e-mail alerts to work.
+If the administrator chooses to have the DNS information filled in automatically, the SMTP server and port number still need to be entered for e-mail alerts to work (see next page).
 If the SMTP server requires a password in order for users to send e-mails, the network administrator must first assign a user name and password to the ENVIROMUX.
 Then apply the user name and password to the "User" and "Password" fields under "SMTP Settings".
-The ENVIROMUX must be power-cycled for changes to the SMTP server to take effect.
 Once all users are configured, click the "Send Test Email to all Users" button to check that all settings have been done properly.
 This will send an email to all users configured in the user list.